We looks at the original hot hatchbacks of the 80’s

-Heritage Classic Car Insurance looks at the original hatchbacks from the classic 80’s.
-The hatchback was an innovative concept bought on in the 1970’s and fully developed by the eighties into performance hot hatchbacks.
-Light and practical the hatchback was ideal for families and the younger driver.
+The hatchback was an innovative concept brought in during the 1970’s and fully developed by the eighties into performance hot hatchbacks.
+Light and practical, the hatchback was ideal for families and the younger driver.

-Crowned as the original hot hatch back.
-Volkswagen proved that speed and performance were both great sellers back in the late seventies.
+Crowned as the original hot hatchback, Volkswagen proved with the Golf GTI that speed and performance were both great sellers back in the late seventies.
 The theme continued right through the eighties with everybody wanting this hot hatchback.
-A total of 1,573 cars were sold in 1979.
-A number that would triple within two years.
-In 1984 the VW Golf GTI continued in Mk II guise with further revisions being made to the next evolution of performance Golf’s.
+A total of 1,573 cars were sold in 1979, a number that would triple within two years.
+In 1984 the VW Golf GTI continued as the Mk II, with further revisions being made to the next evolution of performance Golfs.
 With a new chassis structure, a 1781cc engine and increased performance developing 112bhp.
-This gave a 0-60mph time of just 8.5 seconds which was impressive back in 1984.
+This gave a 0-60mph time of just 8.5 seconds, which was impressive back in 1984.

 The Volkswagen Golf has seen its way through five decades now and is still going strong with over 1.7 million sold since its launch in the UK.
 It seems you can teach an old dog new tricks.

 Audi’s brand new rally car was produced out of homologation.
-Originally just 400 were built for regulation purposes.
-This all-wheel drive, turbocharged monster was a rally champion through the early eighties.
-Competition was unable to catch this new innovative design.
-Okay, strictly it’s a coupe by name but in reality, it’s a hatchback and the first to combine four-wheel drive with a turbocharged engine.
+Originally, just 400 were built for regulation purposes.
+This all-wheel drive, turbocharged monster was a rally champion through the early eighties, with the competition unable to catch this new innovative design.
+Okay, strictly it’s a coupe by name, but in reality it’s a hatchback and the first to combine four-wheel drive with a turbocharged engine.

-The Audi Quattro car production peaked at 11,452 from 1980 to 1991 and in that period very little had changed in its appearance.
-In 1989 to a 2226cc 20v engine producing 217bhp replaced the original 2144cc 10v version.
-The Quattro was the king of rally and without this spectacular feats of engineering the Subaru Impreza WRX wouldn’t have ever existed.
+The Quattro’s production peaked at 11,452 from 1980 to 1991, and in that period very little changed in its appearance.
+In 1989, a 2226cc 20v engine producing 217bhp replaced the original 2144cc 10v version.
+The Quattro was the king of rally and without this spectacular feats of engineering, the Subaru Impreza WRX wouldn’t have ever existed.

-There are four models manufactured between 1986 and 1994 from the original 165bhp up to the 215bhp Evo II.
-As time caught up with the Delta it has become a legend in its own right with 40,000 units being sold making it one of the top ten classic hatchbacks.
+There are four models manufactured between 1986 and 1994, from the original 165bhp up to the 215bhp Evo II.
+As time caught up with the Delta it has become a legend in its own right with 40,000 units sold, making it one of the top ten classic hatchbacks.

 The Ford Escort XR3i was the car the eighties was waiting for.
-Ford had always been prolific at designing fast family cars.
-Going right back to the Lotus Cortina Mk I. However the eighties had Ford repeating history with the XR models.
-These performance versions of mass produced hatchbacks of the time where what Ford excelled at.
+Ford had always been prolific at designing fast family cars, going right back to the Lotus Cortina Mk I. However the eighties had Ford repeating history with the XR models.
+These performance versions of mass-produced hatchbacks of the time were what Ford excelled at.

 The Ford Escort XR3i was the next evolution of Fords XR3 model.
-With added power thanks to its Bosch K- Jetronic fuel injection system plus ride and handling improvements.
-The XR3i was a massive success inspiring other performance Escorts of the era.
-Such as the RS 1600i and the RS Turbo.
-Today these models are highly sorted after as modern classic cars as is the XR3i.
+With added power thanks to its Bosch K- Jetronic fuel injection system, plus ride and handling improvements, the XR3i was a massive success inspiring other performance Escorts of the era.
+Slightly newer models such as the RS 1600i and the RS Turbo are still highly sorted after as modern classic cars, as is the XR3i.

 The Ford Fiesta was the perfect vehicle to base the new hot hatchback on.
 It was light, cheap and easy enough to upgrade to XR standard.
 It was an instant hit for Ford and sold approximately 20,000 units by the time the Mk II was introduced in 1984.
 The Ford Fiesta XR2 used the 1600cc Kent engine with a 32/34 Weber DFT carburettor and a mildly up-rated 4 speed manual gearbox.
 A brakes upgrade using vented discs at the front and lowered suspension were crucial changes.
 Front spot lights and over-riders gave the XR2 a more aggressive look.
 The now famous “pepper pot” alloys with wider tyres also added to the overall appearance.